Vladimir Ilyushin

 In 1961, Ilyushin was the subject of a conspiracy theory that he, rather than Yuri Gagarin, was the first cosmonaut in space.
-There is no evidence and no support to the theory.
+There is no evidence and no support for the theory.

 Career as test pilot

 Ilyushin was a test pilot and lieutenant general in the Soviet Air Forces.
 He piloted the maiden flights of the Sukhoi's Su-11 (1958), Т-5 (1958), Su-15 (1962), Su-17 (1966), Su-24 (1967), Т-4 (1972), Su-25 (1975) and the Su-27 (1977).
 Ilyushin demonstrated his outstanding piloting skills as a test pilot of the Sukhoi Su-24.
 He flew a course so precisely that he caused a software crash in the aircraft instrumentation.
 That is, the software initially used in the nav/attack system of the Su-24 lacked a null function, and failed to proceed after it hit the so-called "machine zero", i.e. Ilyushin's actual geographical position became identical to the mission target input into the software.
 There had been no expectation that this objective would be achieved and there was no provision for it, in the software used during his test flight.